 Hike the “Stairway to Heaven” up a series of steep rock slab steps to a panoramic view from Pinwheel’s Vista.

-2.6 miles.
-Trail surface is dirt and roots with rocky sections.
+Miles: 2.6 total, round trip.
+Trail surface is dirt and roots with extremely rocky sections.
 Very steep.

 Note: There are three popular hikes on the Appalachian Trail in this area:

 - Stairway to Heaven: Pochuck Valley to Pinwheel Vista – 7.3 miles.

 - Pochuck Boardwalk – Appalachian Trail – 2.0 miles.